SquadcastHub/squadcasthub.github.io/pages/mydoc/incident_notes.md

 ![](images/incident_notes_10.png)

-- Starred notes would be captured in the **Activity Timeline**.
-Clicking on the starred note activity in the **Activity Timeline** will take you to that specific note in the Incident Notes section
+- Starred notes would be captured in the **Incident Activity Timeline**.
+Clicking on the starred note activity in the **Incident Activity Timeline** will take you to that specific note in the Incident Notes section

 ![](images/incident_notes10_1.png)